VINAYKUMAR-ZINE/movie-crud/README.md

 ** MOVIES CRUD **
-in this project we can
+/in this project we can/

 - create a move
 - delete a movie